microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualevent-cancel.md

 Cancel a virtual event.

-Currently the supported virtual event type is [virtualEventTownhall](../resources/virtualeventtownhall.md).
-A canceled town hall has its **status** set to `canceled` permanently.
-You can still get a canceled town hall by using the [Get virtualEventTownhall](../api/virtualeventtownhall-get.md) API.
+Currently the supported virtual event types are [virtualEventWebinar](../resources/virtualeventwebinar.md) and [virtualEventTownhall](../resources/virtualeventtownhall.md).
+A canceled virtual event has its **status** set to `canceled` permanently.
+You can still get a canceled virtual event by using the [Get virtualEvent](../api/virtualevent-get.md) API.

 ## Permissions